robboby13/Udacity/README.md

 # The lane detection algorithm was developed on the NVIDIA TX2 embedded platform
 Libraries OpenCV3.2 with Python3 Bindings

-Reference the below tutorial for help with installing these libraries https://www.youtube.com/watch?v=GlDjscSAtDY
+Reference the tutorial for help with installing these libraries https://www.youtube.com/watch?v=GlDjscSAtDY

 Full Git
 https://github.com/jetsonhacks/buildOpenCVTX2

-When running the

 To run the the build file